Lafayette Cost of Living: Lafayette, LA Living Expenses Guide

 Median Home Price

 The median home price in Lafayette is $159,000.
 This average reflects a cost of housing that is significantly lower than the national average home value, which is about $350,000.
 Although Lafayette's home prices trend lower, there are regions where the values vary significantly.
-For example, Greenbriar Estates has a median home value closer to $1.2 million.
-By comparison, the neighborhood of West End Heights West has a median of $135,000.
+For example, Greenbriar Estates, one of Lafayette's most expensive neighborhoods, has a median home value closer to $1.2 million for its luxury homes.
+By comparison, the single-family homes in the neighborhood of West End Heights West have a median of $135,000.